workshopdemos/zowe-python/Instructions.md

 ## Output
 There can be a ton of ways to look at information.
 On and off the mainframe, there are various reporting engines.
 Business Analysts love Excel.
 So, let's assume we want to use Excel and CSV as output formats.

 These aren't the only formats available.
-If we wanted to time sensitive values, we might export the data to a database.
+If we wanted use to time series values, we might export the data to a database so it could be manipulated in different ways.

 ## Using Endevor REST API
 Endevor offers multiple ways to get data out of it.
 JCL and CSVs are common ways to get data out.
 Endevor also offers a [REST based API](https://aws.amazon.com/what-is/restful-api/).

-The API can be accessed directly, much like a web browser communicates with a web server.
+The [Endevor REST API](https://techdocs.broadcom.com/us/en/ca-mainframe-software/devops/ca-endevor-software-change-manager/19-0/using/using-the-rest-api.html) can be accessed directly, much like a web browser communicates with a web server.
 This offers a lot of flexibility, but we can also use the Zowe CLI to perform the action for us.
-The Zowe CLI uses a configuration file to manage connection and profile information.
+The Zowe CLI (command line interface) uses a configuration file to manage connection and profile information.
 It also provides a nice structure for interacting with Endevor.

 The Zowe CLI does have some limitations.
 It wasn't designed to export Excel documents, for example.

-Let's take our first run at getting data from Endevor:
+Let's take our first run at getting data from Endevor.
+Let's use the terminal.
+It can be accessed using the hamburger menu (three horizontal lines), Terminal, New Terminal:

 `zowe endevor list packages`

 This command give a tabluar view of output: